-- Once the new content is indexed, it still may take a while for your ranking to change.
+- After the new content is indexed, it still may take a while for your ranking to change.
 The ranking is based on many factors, and keywords is just one part of it.

 Here are some ways to see whether your keyword strategy is having an impact over time:

 - Your site's analytics tools - Visit your site's Google Search Keywords panel and other analytics panels, such as Other Search Keywords, Activity Log, and Traffic, to track the impact to your site traffic and search engine ranking.